• Skip to primary navigation

 Smokers

 I cooked these smoked pork ribs on my pellet smoker, just like the Camp Chef 36 smoker or Traeger 780.
-Pellet smokers are an easy and great way to impart fantastic smoke flavor on the pork, and other meats for that matter, without having to babysit a firebox all day.
+Pellet grills are an easy and great way to impart fantastic smoke flavor on the pork, and other meats for that matter, without having to babysit a firebox all day.

 A traditional offset smoker, like this Oklahoma Joe's Smoker is also a great choice when making 3-2-1 ribs.
 They run on charcoal and wood chips and impart FANTASTIC flavor onto the meat.